SteelCompendium/compendium/docs/index.md

 instead the data in markdown, json, and yaml formats are available in github.
 See the [list of Steel Compendium data repositories](https://steelcompendium.io/#draw-steel-data) for available formats.

-Special thanks to Youngy, bnb4444, pfstrack, and many others for their help finding bugs and errors!
+Special thanks to all those that helped finding bugs and errors!

+- Youngy
+- pfstrack
+- bnb4444
 - ectoseamus
+- Cal
+- Many More!